savagesteel/d1-file-formats/PC-Mac/PAL.md

 RED_COMPONENT, GREEN_COMPONENT, BLUE_COMPONENT
 ```

+Colors are stored as RGB 24-bit (each color is 3 bytes).
-Each color is 3 bytes.
-First byte is the red color component, second is the green color component and third is the blue color component.
+First byte is the red color component, second green and third blue.

-> Note: The palette file size is always 768 bytes (3 bytes * 256 colors).
+> **Note**: The palette file size is always 768 bytes (3 bytes * 256 colors).

 When a CEL/CL2 graphics file refers to a palette color, it uses a one byte `PALETTE_INDEX` in the `[0x00, 0xFF]` range.
 This index refers to the `PALETTE_INDEX`th color in the color palette.